We got this delicious and easy recipe from our friend

-- 1/4 tsp. cayenne, but, use only if the chile powder isn't hot enough
+- 1/4 tsp. or more cayenne, but, use only if the chile powder isn't hot enough

 - grated cheese (optional, to put on top when serving)

-It is good served with cornbread or chips or tortillas.
+It is good served with cornbread or tortilla chips or tortillas.
 And some like to put a little grated cheese or sour cream on top.

 - Mix onions, garlic, tomatoes, Worcestershire sauce, beans, and broth in very large pot.
-Start heating on medium heat.
+Start heating on medium high heat.